IusupMagomedov/Drum/README.md

-Build a Drum Machine for www.freecodecamp.org course
+Build a JavaScript Calculator for www.freecodecamp.org course